openfaas/faas/README.md

 * Individual Sponsorships / End-users / Insiders Track 🍻

-  OpenFaaS is free to use and completely open source under the MIT license, however financial backing is required to sustain the effort to maintain and develop the project.
+    The source code for OpenFaaS is free to use and open source under the terms of the MIT license.

+    OpenFaaS Ltd offers [commercial support and enterprise add-ons](https://www.openfaas.com/support) for end-users and [training and consulting services for Cloud and Kubernetes](https://www.openfaas.com/consulting).

-  Users and contributors are encouraged to join their peers in supporting the work through [GitHub Sponsors](https://insiders.openfaas.io/), all tiers gain exclusive access to the [Insiders Track](BACKERS.md)
+    Users and contributors are encouraged to join their peers in supporting the project through [GitHub Sponsors](https://www.openfaas.com/support).

 * Website Sponsorship 🌎

   Companies and brands are welcome to sponsor [openfaas.com](https://www.openfaas.com/), the Gold and Platinum tiers come with a homepage logo, [see costs and tiers](BACKERS.md).
-Website sponsorships can be paid by invoice to OpenFaaS Ltd.
+Website sponsorships are payable by invoice.

 * Press / Branding 📸